jorioux/docs/docs/events.md

 ![Event Settings](images/events/settings.png)

-When an event reaches its maximum capacity of participants, additional users can still join, but they are placed on a waitlist.
+When an event reaches its maximum capacity of participants, additional members can still join, but they are placed on a waitlist.

 ![Waitlist](images/events/waitlist.png)

 If a participant withdraws from the event, the next user on the waitlist is automatically moved to the participants list.
-This ensures that the event remains full while giving waitlisted users a chance to participate.
+This ensures that the event remains full while giving waitlisted members a chance to participate.